milesgwood/milesgwood.github.io/pages/drupal/cloud9.md

 . ~/.bashrc
 ```

+In advanced settings set the environment root to `/home/uvacooper/dev/livedev` and the nodejs binary path to `/mnt/gfs/home/uvacooper/.c9/node/bin/node`

 ## Module Development for Drupal on cloud9

 We're going to setup a fresh drupal site with could9 on an ec2 instance and get all of the essential components to start developing a module.